Stream Lineage¶

 - Navigate to ksqlDB

-- Click Create application myself.
+- Click Create cluster myself.

 - Select Global access and click Continue.

-- Provide an application name, such as
+- Provide a cluster name, such as

 Tip